Deadline:

 A complete application includes the following documents:

-• If currently enrolled, the transcript must include the 2023W1 (Fall 2023) registration and must be ordered after September 1st, whether they contain grades or not
+- If currently enrolled, the transcript must include the 2024W1 (Fall 2024) registration and must be ordered after September 1st, whether they contain grades or not

-• The grade summary page from the SSC account is not acceptable
+- The grade summary page from your Workday Student profile is not acceptable

-• Must be official and up to date (include degree conferral, if applicable) as of August 31, 2023
+- Must be official and up-to-date (include degree conferral, if applicable) as of August 31, 2024

 Nomination Procedures for Graduate Programs